AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/matter_cannon.md

 - <ItemLink id="fuzzy_card" /> lets the cell be partitioned by damage level and/or ignore item NBT
 - <ItemLink id="inverter_card" /> switches the filter from a whitelist to a blacklist
-- <ItemLink id="speed_card" /> increases the amount of ammunition fired each shot, making it fire several items at once, 1 extra per card.
+- <ItemLink id="speed_card" /> increases the energy used each shot, making it fire with more power.
 - <ItemLink id="void_card" /> voids items inserted if the cell is full.
 Be careful to partition this!
 - <ItemLink id="energy_card" /> in order to increase their battery capacity